LvBench: A Benchmark for Long-form Video Understanding with Versatile Multi-modal Question Answering

-We initially attempted to collect distractor options using ChatGPT, so as to save labor costs.
-However, we found that the generated candidates were unsatisfactory and had significant shortcuts.
-More details are shown in Sec \ref{ablation}.
-Therefore, we opted to engage human annotators in the process of writing distractor options within our dataset.
-We established three guiding principles to avoid the bias from the distractor options generated by ChatGPT.
-Firstly, we aimed to ensure that the length of the distractor options closely matched that of the correct options, to avoid overly long or short distractor bias.
-Secondly, we ensured that the semantic content of the distractor options were different from that of the correct answers.
-To achieve this, we employed SentenceTransformer \cite{reimers2019sentence} to calculate the semantic differences and instructed annotators to verify and correct options with a semantic similarity exceeding 0.9.
-Finally, for longer answers, we mandated that annotators modify at least two distinct parts of the response to create a more robust set of distractor options.
-We show in Table \ref{tab:mc_compare_q_wrong_answer_1} that human-corrected distractor options following these three principles are more challenging than those directly generated by the ChatGPT.
+Due to the above drawbacks of using LLMs to generate distractor options, we opt to engage human annotators in the process of writing distractor options.
+We establish three guiding principles to avoid the bias from the distractor options generated by ChatGPT.
+Firstly, we ensure that the length of the distractor options closely matches that of the correct options, to avoid overly long or short distractor bias.
+Secondly, the semantic content of the distractor options are different from that of the correct answers.
+To achieve this, we employ SentenceTransformer~\cite{reimers2019sentence} to calculate the semantic differences and instruct annotators to verify and correct options with a semantic similarity exceeding 0.9.
+Finally, for long answers, we mandate that annotators modify at least two distinct parts of the response to create a more robust set of distractor options.
+We show in Section \ref{sec:exp;subsec:discussion} that human-corrected distractor options following these three principles are more challenging than those directly generated by ChatGPT\cite{openai2022chatgpt}.

-One addition point is that we did not ask human workers to generate distractors for our temporal perception QA, because the answer format of temporal perception QA is a time interval that can be generated according to rules.
-To generate difficult distractors for temporal perception QA, we randomly chose four equal-length, non-overlap intervals that are before or after the time interval of the correct answer to generate the distractors.
+Note that we do not ask human workers to generate distractors for our temporal perception QA, because the format of temporal perception answer is a time interval that can be generated according to rules.
+To generate difficult distractors for temporal perception QA, we randomly chose four equal-length, non-overlap intervals that are before or after the time interval of the correct answer.
 The equal-length design can avoid bias in the length distribution of time intervals.